-Through the for-profit model of private prisons, GEO and other private prison companies are incentivized to expand the carceral system by lobbying for more beds, harsher sentencing, and longer periods of “community” supervision.
-Private prison companies spend millions of dollars on lobbying and campaign contributions in order to encourage policy that favors higher rates of incarceration that benefits their profit-making, Since 1989, GEO and CoreCivic, Inc. have spent over $10 million on political candidates and nearly $25 million on lobbying efforts to ensure that their prison beds are filled.
-In 2017, alone, GEO spent $1.71 million on government lobbying.
+Through the for-profit model of private prisons, GEO and other private prison companies are incentivized to expand the carceral system.
+In the past, private prison companies have spent millions of dollars on lobbying and campaign contributions in order to encourage harsher sentencing, more beds, bed quotas, and longer periods of “community” supervision.
+Since 1989, GEO and CoreCivic, Inc. have spent over $10 million on political candidates and nearly $25 million on lobbying efforts to ensure that their prison beds are filled.
+In 2017 alone, GEO spent $1.71 million on government lobbying.
 GEO donated $250,000 to President Trump’s inaugural fund.

-GEO has also been a longtime member and financial supporter of the American Legislative Exchange Council (ALEC), a business-backed group that authors pro-incarceration state legislation for Congress.
+For many year, GEO has been a member and financial supporter of the American Legislative Exchange Council (ALEC), a business-backed group that authors pro-incarceration state legislation for Congress.
 ALEC is known for its role in the rapid growth of mass incarceration in the 1980s and 1990s, and more recently, its role in expanding prison labor.
-For this reason, a company’s ALEC affiliation is often enough reason for activists to target the company with demands for divestment from the prison industrial complex.

-In May 2017, GEO allegedly lobbied Republican representatives to submit a law to allow immigration detention centers to obtain child care licenses.
-This would enable private companies, like GEO, to circumvent a 2015 federal ruling that limits the detention of immigrant children to 20 days.
-GEO is driven by profit to fill more beds and for longer periods of times.
-However, GEO argued that this was necessary in order to avoid separating immigrant children from their families at the border.
-Opposition to detaining children indefinitely claims that detaining children for long periods of time in private prison facilities could negatively affect their mental and physical health due to deteriorating facility conditions.
+In May 2017, GEO allegedly allegedly lobbied Republican representatives to submit a law to allow immigration detention centers to obtain childcare licenses.
+This would have enabled private companies like GEO to circumvent a 2015 federal ruling that limits the detention of immigrant children to 20 days.

 GEO Transport, Inc. (GTI) is GEO’s in-house transportation division.
 Since 2007, GTI has transported over two million incarcerated people over 33 million miles.
 GTI contracts with the Bureau of Prisons, Immigration and Customs Enforcement, the US Marshals, and 27 states.
 Dream Defenders’ “GEO Cages” campaign has called attention to GEO’s buses for transporting child detainees, which have been widely criticized as “prison buses for babies.”